Graham Linehan: Harassment and criminal damage prosecution

 In April 2025, Linehan was charged with harassment and criminal damage following an incident at the Battle of Ideas conference in London in October 2024.
-Linehan was charged after allegedly posting abusive comments about Sophia Brooks, a 17 year old transgender activist, and damaging her phone during a confrontation.
+Linehan was charged after posting comments about Sophia Brooks, a 17-year-old transgender activist, calling her a domestic terrorist and a groomer, and throwing her phone on the ground after confronting her in public and asking how many children she had groomed.
 In May, Linehan pleaded not guilty to both charges at Westminster Magistrates' Court and was released on bail with a condition not to contact Brooks.
-His trial began on 4 September.
-On 5 September, after having heard evidence over two days, the judge adjourned the trial until 29 October.